 - Swim with Whale Sharks – They may be the biggest fish in the sea, but they are gentle giants.
 Growing to lengths of over 12 metres (40 feet) whale sharks are impressive to see.

-- Have a Spa Week – Rancho la Puerta is located on 3000 acres of farmland, meadow and gardens tucked beneath Mount Kuchumaa aka Sacred Mountain.
-The Spa offers an array of activities and each hour there is no less than 5 different classes to choose from.
+- Have a Spa Week – Rancho la Puerta is located on 3000 acres of farmland, meadow, and gardens tucked beneath Mount Kuchumaa aka Sacred Mountain.
+The Spa offers an array of activities and each hour there are no less than 5 different classes to choose from.

 - Explore Rio Secreto – 12 km of underground rivers to explore and you don’t need a dive certification!

-- Spend some time in La Paz – La Paz is perfect blend of a sleepy Mexican town with all the amenities of the big resort towns like Cabo San Lucas and Cancun.
+Spend some time in La Paz – La Paz is the perfect blend of a sleepy Mexican town with all the amenities of the big resort towns like Cabo San Lucas and Cancun.

 A Bit about Mexico